Stark Tuning and Charge State Control in Individual Telecom C-Band Quantum Dots

+In this work, we introduce an InP \(n^{++}\!-\!i\!-\!n^{+}\) heterostructure incorporating MOVPE-grown droplet-epitaxy InAs/InP QDs and Al\(_{0.48}\)In\(_{0.52}\)As barrier layers.
+The barriers confine carriers and suppress leakage, allowing a well-defined vertical field across the intrinsic region while maintaining low dark current in the tuning range (see supplementary section S3).
+This enables meV-scale Stark tuning ($> 2.4~\mathrm{nm}$), deterministic charge-state control, control over the fine structure splitting (FSS) and a substantial reduction of background emission.
+By using n-type-only gating and current-blocking barriers, the design mitigates p-dopant diffusion in InP and preserves field uniformity, providing a stable and scalable C-band platform critical for quantum photonic devices.

 The layer structure of the device studied here, shown in Fig \ref{fig:intro}(a), began with the deposition of a 300~nm n-doped InP layer (\(2.0 \times 10^{18}~\mathrm{cm^{-3}}\)) at 610~$^\circ$C. This was followed by 20~nm of undoped InP.
 A 70~nm Al\(_{0.48}\)In\(_{0.52}\)As layer lattice-matched to InP was then deposited, serving as a barrier and current blocking layer, allowing current management and carrier confinement within the active region.
 Then a 30~nm undoped InP spacer, a central layer of InAs QDs, and a 15~nm undoped InP capping layer was grown.
 The QDs were grown by DE in MOVPE via the deposition of In droplets, subsequently crystallized by an As flow.
 For further details on the growth sequence, we refer to our previous work \cite{sala2020, sala2021}.
 The intrinsic region was then followed by another 70~nm Al\(_{0.48}\)In\(_{0.52}\)As layer that again acts as a barrier and current blocking layer, and a further 35 nm of undoped InP.
 The structure was finalized with a 35~nm n\(^ {+}\) InP layer (\(2.0 \times 10^{18}~\mathrm{cm^{-3}}\)) followed by a 35~nm n\(^ {++}\) InP contact layer (\(1.0 \times 10^{19}~\mathrm{cm^{-3}}\)).
+Fig.\ref{fig:intro}(b) presents a schematic diagram of the conduction band at a gate bias of +0.2 V for the structure (see Supplementary section S2 for calculated 1D band structures).
+Fig.\ref{fig:intro}(c) shows an optical image of the fabricated 0.14~$\mathrm{mm}^{2}$ mesa struture, which highlights the position of the top and bottom contacts.